szhaovas/simple-irc-server/sircs/readme.md

 <!-- 4.
 If a client parts a channel (both explicitly it was a PART message or implicitly if the client joins another channel), we echo PART instead of QUIT to channel -->

+4. If a client attempts to set the same nickname, no reply is generated.

 ## Known Issues
 1. Depending on the timing of disconnection, the function `vreply()` may segfault.